When To Talk To your Doctor About Hair Loss

 Because hair grows slowly (about a half-centimeter per month), it can take a long time to see results from hair loss treatment.
 Expect to use a topical cream consistently for at least three months before you see results.
 It generally takes at least three to six months of oral medications to see results.
 And if you choose a cosmetic treatment for hair loss, it may take six months to a year to see full results.

 If androgenetic alopecia causes your hair loss, you’ll need to continue treatments for as long as you want to see results and prevent further hair loss.
-If hormone changes or an underlying health condition causes your hair loss, it will usually resolve once you address your other condition.
+If hormone changes or an underlying health condition cause your hair loss, it will usually resolve once you address your other condition.

 How To Promote Good Hair Health